KentorIT/Log4NetExtensions/README.md

 # Log4NetExtensions
-Currently only a BurstFilter for log4net
+A BurstFilter for log4net.
+Use this to throttle SmtpAppenders and other Appenders.

 Example configuration